From concept to community

 Process

-I created multiple sketched options before bringing the strongest into Illustrator, refining based on committee notes focusing on extending lines and repeating shapes.
+Finally I refined the design focusing on extending lines and repeating shapes.

 Solution